-Al Qaeda affiliate al-Shabaab claims attack on US base in Kenya
+Kenya says it killed 4 terrorists as al-Shabaab claims attack on US base

 What is Camp Simba?

-US troops began operations at the base in 2017, performing counter-terrorism and border security operations to aid Kenya, according to a US Air Force press release.
+US troops began operations at Camp Simba in 2017, performing counter-terrorism and border security operations to aid Kenya, according to a US Air Force news release.

 It essentially became a permanent US military installation on August 26, 2019, when the American flag was raised over the facility in what the Air Force said signified its "change from tactical to enduring operations."